shipitjs/shipit/README.md

 Shipit is an automation engine and a deployment tool.

 Shipit provides a good alternative to Capistrano or other build tools.
-It is easy to deploy or to automate simple task on your remote servers.
+It is easy to deploy or to automate simple tasks on your remote servers.

 **Features:**